Jeff Hartsock

-Jeffrey Roger Hartsock (born November 19, 1966) is a former Major League Baseball right-handed pitcher who played for the Chicago Cubs in 1992.
+Jeffrey Roger Hartsock (born November 19, 1966) is an American former Major League Baseball right-handed pitcher who played for the Chicago Cubs in 1992.

 Amateur career

 A native of Fairfield, Ohio, Hartsock is an alumnus of North Carolina State University, where he played college baseball for the Wolfpack from 1986 to 1988.
 In 1987, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.

 Professional career

-Hartsock was drafted by the Los Angeles Dodgers in the 7th round of the 1988 MLB Draft.
+Hartsock was drafted by the Los Angeles Dodgers in the 7th round of the 1988 MLB draft.
 Prior to making his Major League debut, Hartsock would be traded to the Chicago Cubs for Steve Wilson on September 6, 1991.
 He would eventually make his Major League Baseball debut with the Chicago Cubs on September 12, 1992.
 Hartsock appeared in his final Major League game on September 28, 1992.